Shimin233/R_programming_studies/Day4_Data_frames.md

 stats$Internet.users #returns a huge vector stats$Internet.users[2] #returns the 2nd row of column 'Internet.users', i.e.contents in one cell stats[, 'Internet.users'] #equivalent expression as stats$Internet.users
+#Note that $ does not need quotation to quote col name; [, ''] needs instead
+# $ can only quote col names but not col index
+#My R studio automatically at the end of output, gives (brief version of) levels of the quoted col

 levels(stats$Income.Group) #returns four possible values in that column,
-#  which might be omited due to insufficient space in str(stats)
+#  which might be omited due to insufficient space in str(stats) (or at the end of output of stats$Income.Group)

 ```